Winter Storm Elliot’s Impact on the North American Energy Market

 Renewable Generation Saved the Day in SPP and ERCOT

-Market dynamics associated with severe weather storms such as Winter Storm Uri and Elliot tend to be complex in nature.
-Because of the idiosyncratic nature of extreweather events, market price formations aren’t always clear.
+Market dynamics associated with severe weather storms such as Winter Storm Uri and Elliot tend to be complex.
+Because of the idiosyncratic nature of extreme weather events, market price formations aren’t always clear.
 To decipher Winter Storm Elliot’s impact on North American independent system operators (ISOs), Yes Energy’s market monitoring team analyzed the two events.

-In February of 2021, Winter Storm Uri severely impacted Texas and the southeast U.S., causing major issues for the ERCOT and SPP.
-During Uri’s 4-day reign, coal piles froze and the natural gas supply was cut off due to frozen infrastructure, leading to blackouts for 9.9 million across Texas and the Southeast.
+In February 2021, Winter Storm Uri severely impacted Texas and the southeast US, causing major issues for the ERCOT and SPP.
+During Uri’s four-day reign, coal piles froze, and the natural gas supply was cut off due to frozen infrastructure, leading to blackouts for 9.9 million across Texas and the southeast.
 Uri was the costliest winter storm on record at $196.5 billion.

-While Uri hit the ERCOT region the hardest, Winter Storm Elliott challenged multiple regions, with blizzards, high winds, snowfall and record cold temperatures.
-While the duration of Eliott’s December 2022 storm was similar to Uri, Elliott’s movement across the U.S. impacted each region for 1-2 days, with record-setting temperature drops in multiple spots.
+While Uri hit the ERCOT region the hardest, Winter Storm Elliott challenged multiple regions, with blizzards, high winds, snowfall, and record-cold temperatures.
+While the duration of Eliott’s December 2022 storm was similar to Uri, Elliott’s movement across the US impacted each region for one to two days, with record-setting temperature drops in multiple spots.

 Since Elliott, FERC/NERC has started a joint nationwide investigation into PJM; estimated market penalties for generators are at $1.8 billion.
-PJM is also re-evaluating their load forecast approach as well as petitioning NERC for stricter weatherization standards and faster implementation in order to combat equipment failures.
+PJM is also re-evaluating its load forecast approach as well as petitioning NERC for stricter weatherization standards and faster implementation in order to combat equipment failures.

-During Uri, load was forecasted to reach a winter peak of ~77 GW, but didn't reach those levels due to load shedding.
-During Elliott, meanwhile, load levels hit an all time winter peak of 74.1 GW (5-min interval).
-Strong renewable generation during peak load played a big role in keeping net load levels in check during Elliott, compared to weak renewable generation (less than 5 GW) during Uri.
-Warmer temperatures, shorter duration and a lack of snowfall during Winter Storm Elliott helped keep renewable generation healthy.
+During Uri, load was forecasted to reach a winter peak of about 77 GW, but didn't reach those levels due to load shedding.
+During Elliott, meanwhile, load levels hit an all-time winter peak of 74.1 GW (five-minute interval).
+Strong renewable generation during peak load played a big role in keeping net load levels in check during Elliott, compared to weak renewable generation (less than five GW) during Uri.
+Warmer temperatures, shorter duration, and a lack of snowfall during Winter Storm Elliott helped keep renewable generation healthy.

-From our analysis, it appears solar played the biggest role with an ~8 GW peak.
-As wind production fell and net load ramped, ERCOT saw $3000 real-time pricing before sunrise.
+From our analysis, it appears solar played the biggest role with an about eight GW peak.
+As wind production fell and net load ramped, ERCOT saw $3,000 real-time pricing before sunrise.
 After the sun rose, prices dropped below $100 within 90 minutes.
-The opposite then occurred as the sun set: ~8 GW of solar rolled off the grid in 90 minutes, sending prices back over $1000.
+The opposite then occurred as the sun set: about eight GW of solar rolled off the grid in 90 minutes, sending prices back over $1,000.

-ERCOT's dispatchable generation capacity got tight for a quarter of the day on December 23rd, with ERCOT's physical responsive capability (i.e. what the grid can generate in a quick time frame) spending ~7 hours below 5,000 MW.
-ERCOT's real-time online capacity (i.e. what the grid can generate on a longer time frame), only spent ~3 hours below 5,000 MW, triggering some scarcity pricing.
-This translates to significantly less scarcity pricing during Elliot, which saw ~$500 average real-time premiums for one day, with relatively normal pricing on others.
+ERCOT's dispatchable generation capacity got tight for a quarter of the day on December 23, with ERCOT's physical responsive capability (i.e. what the grid can generate in a quick time frame) spending around seven hours below 5,000 MW.
+ERCOT's real-time online capacity (i.e. what the grid can generate on a longer time frame), only spent about three hours below 5,000 MW, triggering some scarcity pricing.
+This translates to significantly less scarcity pricing during Elliot, which saw around $500 average real-time premiums for one day, with relatively normal pricing on others.

-Our analysis shows that SPP coasted through Elliot thanks to solid wind production and relatively low natural gas capacity outages.
-Although Elliot moved in swiftly, setting temperature drop records across the U.S., the minimum temperatures observed weren’t as low as winter storm Uri and only persisted for 1-2 days.
+Our analysis shows that SPP coasted through Elliot, thanks to solid wind production and relatively low natural gas capacity outages.
+Although Elliot moved in swiftly, setting temperature drop records across the US, the minimum temperatures observed weren’t as low as winter storm Uri and only persisted for one to two days.

 In the slide below, we’ll look at values during the peak load day during each winter storm.
 During Elliott, SPP was 6.3 degrees warmer.
-Despite those warmer temperatures, SPP hit an all time winter peak load at 46.9 GW, though load was shed during Uri.
-Average renewable generation during the peak load was 17 GW during Elliot, or 13 GW higher than average wind generation during Uri.
+Despite those warmer temperatures, SPP hit an all-time winter peak load at 46.9 GW, though load was shed during Uri.
+The average renewable generation during the peak load was 17 GW during Elliot or 13 GW higher than average wind generation during Uri.
 This factor kept net loads below 30 GW, well within manageable conditions for SPP.

 The day after load peaked, net loads peaked as wind fell off due to cold temperatures.
 With Elliot’s net load peaking at 33.6 GW (5.9 GW lower than Uri’s peak of 39.5 GW), load didn’t fall off as quickly in SPP.
 Wind generation remained above 10 GW to keep net loads manageable.

-A large contributing factor to SPP’s load shedding during Uri was offline gas capacity, which reached 16 GW on the day load shedding occurred, and hit a maximum of 19 GW a couple days later.
-During Elliot, gas outages were much lower at 8 GW.
+A large contributing factor to SPP’s load shedding during Uri was offline gas capacity, which reached 16 GW on the day load shedding occurred and hit a maximum of 19 GW a couple days later.
+During Elliot, gas outages were much lower at eight GW.

-During Uri, SPP relied heavily on imports to reduce the amount of load shedding, with peak imports coming in at -6 GW.
+During Uri, SPP relied heavily on imports to reduce the amount of load shedding, with peak imports coming in at negative six GW.
 Negative values in the chart above indicate that they imported power.
-During Elliot, on the peak net load day, imports peaked at -1.6 GW.
+During Elliot, on the peak net load day, imports peaked at negative 1.6 GW.

-High fuel prices, reduced imports supply due to reliability needs of neighboring regions, and a reduction of renewable generation were major drivers of CAISO’s behavior going into the holiday week.
+High fuel prices, reduced import supply due to the reliability needs of neighboring regions, and a reduction of renewable generation were major drivers of CAISO’s behavior going into the holiday week.
 Overall, it was a perfect storm of variables leading to extremely high prices during this week.